itandy/xperia_phone_vibrator/README.md

 2. Vibrate when an incoming call is connected
 3. Vibrate when an incoming call is waiting
 4. Vibrate when a call is ended
+5. Vibrate during outgoing call at 45 second mark of every minute (default is off)
-5. Any of the above features can be turned on/off
+6. Any of the above features can be turned on/off

 This is a Xposed module so your phone must be rooted to use it.
 The module is based on AOSP ICS/JB phone app.
 I tested it using my Sony Xperia ZR phone with 4.2.2 stock ROM.